1Password/scim-examples/kubernetes/README.md

 ## Appendix: Resource recommendations

 The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they may fall short in high-volume deployments where a large number of users and/or groups are being managed.
-We strongly recommend increasing the resources for both the SCIM bridge and Redis deployments.
+We strongly recommend increasing the resources for both the SCIM bridge deployment.

+Once all users and groups have been provisioned, it is safe to lower these resources back to their defaults for everyday use of the SCIM bridge.

 | Expected Provisioned Users | Resources                   |
 | -------------------------- | --------------------------- |